Coreykwiat/Peek-A-Boo-Account-Finder-Python-Version/README.md

 Peek-A-Boo uses Selenium to exploit "Forgot Password" and "Sign Up" on websites to find out if the email has any accounts linked to it.

-Currently supports: Pinterest, TikTok, VSCO, Facebook, Instagram, LinkedIn, Twitter, Roblox, and Snapchat Now with added support to get ending digits of a phone number associated with the Gmail if it is a Gmail account along with associated Emails.
+Currently supports: Pinterest, TikTok, VSCO, Facebook, Instagram, LinkedIn, Twitter, Roblox, and Snapchat.
+Now with added support to get ending digits of a phone number associated with the Gmail if it is a Gmail account along with associated Emails.

 Please use this for legal purposes only.
 The features of this tool are meant for investigative purposes only